 - It makes for painless audits….purchase orders, shipping orders, and invoices are the first thing an auditor looks for.
 By regularly sorting out your company’s documents, you remove the need for an in-depth investigation of your business.

 - It helps isolate trouble spots….three-way matching promotes accountability through visibility.
 Inaccuracies can be investigated easily because they are easy to trace.

-- It’s labor intensive….this is the one con to implementing the use of the three way match.
+- It’s labor-intensive….this is the one con to implementing the use of the three-way match.
 To compile so much documentation and review it, requires a lot of eyes and hours.
-This can cause payment delays and your business may incur penalties for not meeting the terms and condition of payment.
+This can cause payment delays and your business may incur penalties for not meeting the terms and conditions of payment.

 Although the one con is significant, the pros of implementing the use of a three-way match can be extremely beneficial to inventory heavy businesses.
 In the long run, it could save you a significant amount of money if implemented properly.

 Need help with your Accounts Payable processes?
 Contact us for an assessment, and let us give you some suggestions.
 Your business is our success, so remember that!